cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   #.
 CDAP logs are published to Kafka topics.

   #.
-The Kafka topics are consumed by the Log Saver Service.
-Each instance of the service
-     has one or more logging pipelines.
+The Log Saver Service (*Log.saver*) is configured to read log messages for the ``logs.user-v2``
+     Kafka topic.
+The number of log saver instances can be scaled to process the Kafka partitions in parallel, if needed.
+Log.saver reads the messages from Kafka, buffers and sorts them in-memory, before persisting them to HDFS.
+These messages are written to files corresponding to the programs the log messages belong to.

+     *Note:* These files are configured to rotate based on time and size; they can be changed using the properties ``log.pipeline.cdap.file.max.size.bytes`` and
+     ``log.pipeline.cdap.file.max.lifetime.ms`` in the :ref:`cdap-site.xml
+     <appendix-cdap-default-logging>` file as described in
+     :ref:`logging-monitoring-logging-pipeline-configuration`.

+  #.
+Custom pipelines can be configured by adding an XML file in a prescribed location.
      Each pipeline buffers log messages in-memory and sorts them based on their timestamp.
-Custom pipelines can be configured by adding an XML file in a prescribed location.

   #.
 Metrics are created based on the results of the pipelines, and passed to the Metrics Service.

   #.
 Logs are written out to persistent storage in HDFS by the logging pipelines.
+For
+     security, the files are written with permissions set such that they are accessible only by the ``cdap`` user.

+  #.
+Log.saver also emits metrics for each *info, debug,* or *error* message received.
+This
+     helps in monitoring the amount of logs emitted by applications, application's programs, system services, etc. by querying the :ref:`CDAP metrics system <http-restful-api-metrics>`.

 .. figure:: /_images/logging-framework.png
     :figwidth: 100%